gus3rmr/simplescan-python/README.md

 #### Usage:

-##### You will need to provide 2 arguments: a domain and a subdomains dictionary in .txt.
+##### You will need to provide 2 arguments when executing the program: a domain and a subdomains dictionary in .txt format.

 #### Example:
 ```bash